Skip to main content

 When to use LockBuster

+Data skew in Salesforce occurs when there are large quantities of records that look up to one parent.
 To see if you have data skew, look for counts of 6,000 or more in this query.
 Run this multiple times, replacing lookup_field_n for each lookup or master-detail relationship field that is prone to locking:

 SELECT lookup_field_n, COUNT(*) AS count